 523-110 Introduction to Chiropractic Philosophy - 2 Crs.
 Focuses on the fundamental principles upon which the practice of chiropractic is based.
+Emphasis is which the practice of chiropractic is based.
 Emphasis is placed on the body's ability to heal itself and maintain health throughout the life of the individual.
 Describes the role media plays in the healthcare choices.